ABHISHEKJHA9909/Password-manager/README.md

 # passwordGenerator
-This is a terminal based password manager.which is can generate strong password and can also save so one don't need to remember it.
+This is a terminal based password manager.
+Which is can generate strong password and can also save so one don't need to remember it.

 Features
 >Generate strong password with atleast